morwen80/100-days-of-code-log/README.md

 I would also love to add a modal which will appear once the game is completed.
 Also, a dropdown menu where you can select the difficulty level.
 Every level would have a higher number of cards to match.

+### 4. June, 2 2019
+**Project: Memory Card Game in Javascript**
+I managed to implement a Modal with a message and as I'm writing I'm still working on a timer.
+I create a button for the user to start the counter but then I thought that it should start automatically once the first card is clicked...easier said than done.
+I should probably go back to the original idea.
+But I'm happy since I managed to create a couple of functions all by myself and I'm happy of what I've been learning.